tomwhite007/rename-angular-component/README.md

   Rename Angular Component
 </h1>

-Rename Angular components, directives, and services - including their filenames, class names and selectors - all in one go
+Rename Angular components, directives, and services - including their filenames, class names, and selectors - all in one go

 Works with these Angular features: